PatchSalts/agname/README.md

 * Use `-e`/`--exclude` to add a directory you would like the program to recursively ignore when walking the directories
   * Supports system globbing/expansion
   * You may use multiple `-e`/`--exclude` options to exclude multiple folders
+* Use `-p`/`--processor` to choose which module to use to process the filenames
+  * Case-sensitive
+  * Must refer to a module in the `processor_modules` folder
+  * You can write your own!
+    * Create a module with a class that extends `processor_modules.processor.Processor`
+    * Place it in the `processor_modules` folder
+    * The `process` function takes and returns fully qualified filepaths
+    * You can use `os.path.split` and `os.path.join` to work with just the file names
-* Use `-d`/`--dry-run` to stop the program before it will actually rename your files, allowing you to preview the changes it will make
+* Use `-d`/`--dry-run` to prevent the program from actually renaming your files, allowing you to preview the changes it will make
+  * Use this in combination with the `nochange` processor to preview the list of files that your `include` and `exclude` parameters